 FreeSync is a perfect solution to screen tearing.
 It is a module added to the monitor itself, as well as the GPU, which establishes communication between the two and synchronizes them.

 This means that if a GPU produces 100 frames per second, FreeSync will tell the monitor to raise or lower its refresh rate to be on par with the GPU.
-As the GPU’s framerate fluctuates, FreeSync constantly adjusts the display’s refresh rate to synchronize the two devices.
+As the GPU’s framerate fluctuates, FreeSync continually adjusts the display’s refresh rate to synchronize the two devices.

 Fortunately, things are now moving in a more positive direction.
 More and more monitors are able to use both G-Sync and FreeSync, allowing you to switch your GPU without worrying whether or not you will still be able to enjoy proper vertical synchronization.